mmcdole/viking-ftpd/docs/player_authentication.md

 ## File Format

-Character files are stored in the LPC object format.
+Character files are stored in the [LPC object format](lpc_object_format.md).
 The file contains various fields describing the character's attributes and settings.
-For authentication purposes, the most important field is:

-- `password`: Contains the character's password hash using Unix crypt format
+These files are parsed using the `pkg/lpc/oparser` package which implements a non-strict LPC object parser.

 Example character file:
 ```